eastabad/DiscordBot/replit.md

 # Overview

 This project is an advanced Python-based Discord bot with integrated API server capabilities, designed to provide high-quality trading insights.
 It handles four core user requests: stock chart generation, stock analysis, image analysis, and AI-powered report generation.
 The system ensures user request limits and automated channel cleanup, while also supporting enhanced data storage for various TradingView signal types (signal, trade, close).
-It includes a robust report channel monitoring system for AI analysis and offers comprehensive AI-driven report generation with detailed technical indicator解析 and investment recommendations.
-The project aims for fully autonomous operation with a robust deployment solution and dedicated logging systems.
+It features a comprehensive database-driven report generation system that queries stored historical data rather than relying on real-time webhook inputs.
+The project includes robust report channel monitoring for AI analysis and offers comprehensive AI-driven report generation with detailed technical indicator analysis, investment recommendations, and integrated trading insights.
+The system aims for fully autonomous operation with robust deployment solutions and dedicated logging systems.

 # User Preferences